Skip to main content

 Program Objective and Future Career Options

-In the research-oriented master's program CLEWS, students will develop a deeper understanding of the climate system, other subsystems of the Earth system, and their transformations.
-The program focuses on quantitative environmental research, physics, climate and hydroscience.
-In addition, it covers important aspects of risk analysis, environmental economics, communication, and energy policy.
-Methodologically, the focus is on methods of data analysis, numerical modeling, and data acquisition using remote sensing.
+In the CLEWS master's program, students will develop a comprehensive understanding of the climate system and other subsystems of the Earth system, as well as their natural and anthropogenic transformations.
+The program focuses on quantitative environmental research, climate and hydroscience, complemented by modules in environmental economics, science communication, policy, and risk and adaptation analysis.

-In general, the prerequisite for master’s studies at the University of Potsdam is a first academic degree, such as a bachelor’s degree.
-Your first degree should be in a subject relevant to the program.
-Since this is an English-language degree program, a very good knowledge of English, corresponding at least to level B2 of the Common European Framework of Reference, is expected.
+Since this is an English-language degree program, a very good knowledge of English, corresponding at least to level B2 of the Common European Framework of Reference (CEFR), is expected.
+Knowledge of the German language is not required.

-You can read more about the subject-specific admission requirements in the respective admission regulations.
+Further details on the subject-specific admission requirements can be found in the respective admission regulations.

 Program Structure